ErickBraganca/javascript-training-exercises/2-Intermediate-Level/3-extract-table-extension/docs/README.md

 │    └───📄 Table.html          🔸  Test HTML Table.
 │
 ├───📁interface
-│    ├───📁images              ✔️  UI Element, icons of extension.
+│    ├───📁 icons               ✔️  UI Element, icons of extension.
 │    └───📄 icon.png            🔸  UI Element, it is the default icon of the popup interface.
 │    └───📄 popup.css           🔸  UI Element, contain stylization of the popup interface.
 │    └───📄 popup.html          🔸  UI Element, main HTML structure of the popup interface.